 Our Cincinnati truck accident attorneys will fight for your:

 - Loss of comfort and society

 If you plan to seek compensation for truck accident injuries or a relative’s death, you have two years to file a lawsuit.
-The statutes of limitations for personal injury and wrongful death claims in Ohio is two years from the date the cause of action accrues.
-For injuries, this is the date of the crash.
-For a wrongful death, this is the date of your loved one’s passing.
+The Ohio statute of limitations for personal injury and wrongful death claims is two years from the date your legal claim was created.